 Admission to the Honors College is competitive.
 Successful applicants are offered admission based on a combination of performance on standardized tests (ACT/SAT), high school academic record, evidence of creativity and leadership, and relative strength of the applicant pool.
 Generally, the minimum criteria for consideration are 27 ACT (combined SAT of 1210*) and 3.5 core high school grade point average (as determined by the Office of Admissions).**

-To apply, complete and submit the 2013 Competitive Programs Application.***
+To apply, complete and submit the Competitive Freshman Programs Application.***

 Deadline: February 1

 *The written part of the SAT is not considered in evaluation for Honors College admission.